Bargaining overseas is something I have been doing for 11 years. Through experience, my ability to haggle has grown and strengthened.

 Thnxs!
 I always ask around before buying.

-Nilza Marie Santana-Castillo from California on September 14, 2018:
+Nilza Marie Santana-Castillo from Adventuring on September 14, 2018:

 Great tip suggesting to talk to locals and inquire what they pay for the price.
 Better chance of determining the most reasonable asking price.